 Nice to meet you!
 I was born in the Netherlands where I lived, studied and worked.
 I have a degree in Mechanical Engineering and worked for international companies as Alcoa (aluminium extrusion profiles), Sapa (die and tooling design, manufacture) and Bosch (CVT transmission design).

 I converted a commercial van into an overland camper and now I stopped working to give myself a chance to see the world and to drive some of the world’s “dangerous roads”.
 Together with my wife and our cat we started travelling in a small camper van.
-Currently, my skills include chauffeuring, cooking, repair and maintenance of the van, navigating.
+Currently, my skills include chauffeuring, cooking, repair and maintenance of the van and navigating.

 My hobby is mountain biking, I do that since 1991.
-Trail grades that I can comfortably ride is S2 but I make small excursions to S3.
+Trail grades that I can comfortably ride are classified S2 but I make small excursions to S3.
 I prefer to ride long (day) tours on natural trails in the mountains.
 Perhaps because I come from a flat country, the mountains are calling me.
 Anyway, I really enjoy being in the mountains, it feels at home.

 Hi there!
 Just like my husband Kilian, I was born and raised in the south of the Netherlands, even in the same city.
 Although when we met, I was living in Germany, and had never met Kilian in the past 34 years.
 I moved back to the Netherlands to be with him.
 I’ve studied environmental technology and for almost twenty years I’ve worked as an environmental inspector for the local government.
-Which meant that I visited industrial companies to check if the (Dutch) environmental rules where followed.
+Which meant that I visited industrial companies to check if the (Dutch) environmental rules were followed.
 It was a nice job but not my dream job.
 I chose to study environmental technology because in my youthful idealism, I wanted to save the planet.
 I apologize for the disappointment, but hey, I did my best.
 I had no idea what my dream job was but in general the advice is to think about what you really want out of a job and what you wanted to be when you were a kid.
 Well, becoming an astronaut was always a longshot and a bit late for that now.
 But I remembered being asked as an 11-12 year old what I wanted to be when I grew up.
 I told a lie then, saying I didn’t know yet.
 I did know but also realised it wasn’t the “right” answer.
 Back then I wanted to be something of a gypsy.
 There was a television show back then called Swiebertje about a bit of a hobo and I also read some books with likewise stories.
 These people weren’t so much homeless because they always had a place to stay but where free to do as they liked.
 They had many great adventures.
 Perhaps “homefree” was a better name for these fictional characters.
 I was old enough to realise that there was a difference between a story and reality and knew being a hobo wasn’t really a job.
 Or at least not one that pays the bills.
 But when I started thinking about it as an adult, I realised it was the freedom I wanted, the (daily) change instead of the same thing every day and the possibility to see something more of the world.
 I just couldn’t see myself any more, working until I was almost 70 (retirement age in the Netherlands), mostly to pay for a house and stuff I didn’t really want or need.
 I’ve never been very materialistic.
 So after saving money for several years and having sold a house, I now have my dream “job”.